neighborhoods/kojo-phinx-templates/README.md

 ``` bash
 vendor/bin/phinx seed:create ScheduleObserverJob --template=vendor/neighborhoods/kojo-phinx-templates/src/Seed/ScheduleJobSeed.template.php.dist
 ```
-Open the generated seed and update the component namespace.
+Open the generated seed and update the component namespace at top of the file.
+The seeder assumes the worker is named `Worker` and its actor family is generated using the [Kojo Worker Decorator Component](https://github.com/neighborhoods/KojoWorkerDecoratorComponent).

 Run the generated seed whenever you want to start the job.
 ``` bash